Rashmisharma0101/BDM-project---Omega-Printopack-IITM/README.md

   **Outcome:**
   This dashboard allows quality and operations teams to monitor defects across operators, machines, time, and complexity — and provides insights to implement corrective actions like operator training, process control after water change, and machine calibration.

+  **Download PBIX**: [Click here]

+  Power BI report is not hosted live.
+Please download `.pbix` and open with Power BI Desktop to explore.